Special Housing Options

-The Continuum of Care (CoC) Program, known as the Shelter Plus Care (S+C) Program provides rental assistance in connection with matching supportive services.
+The Continuum of Care (CoC) Program, formerly the Shelter Plus Care (S+C) Program provides rental assistance in connection with matching supportive services.
 The S+C Program provides a variety of permanent housing choices, accompanied by a range of supportive services funded through other sources.
-To qualify for this program, you must be an individual with disabilities, homeless, and accept case management services from Community Support Services (CSS) or Community AIDS Network/Akron Pride Initiative (CANAPI).
-All referrals must go through the Homeless Hotline, (330) 615-0577.
+To qualify for this program, you must be homeless and accept case management services from Community Support Services (CSS), Portage Path Behavioral Health, or Community AIDS Network/Akron Pride Initiative (CANAPI).
+All referrals must go through the Homeless Hotline, (330)615-0577.

 Veterans Affairs Supportive Housing (VASH) Program

 The HUD-VASH program combines Housing Choice Voucher (HCV) rental assistance for homeless families with case management and clinical services provided by the Department of Veterans Affairs at its medical centers and in the community.
 The Cleveland Veterans Administration facility will refer all eligible HUD-VASH families to AMHA.
 The HUD-VASH HCV program will generally be administered in accordance with the regular HCV Program requirements.
 However, the Act allows HUD to waive or specify alternative requirements in order to effectively deliver and administer the HUD-VASH voucher assistance.

 The Project-Based Voucher (PBV) program is a component of the Housing Choice Voucher Program (HCVP) that provides long term project-based affordable housing for very low and extremely low income households.
 Unlike the HCVP, PBV subsidies are not mobile.
 The subsidy is tied to a specific unit for the term of a Housing Assistance Payments (HAP) contract.
 Applications for these housing options must be made through AMHA’s online pre-application: https://akronhousing.tenmast.com/applyakronhousing/